-The Multifamily Regional Center/Satellite Office Director or designee will not be responsible for verifying the accuracy of the reported tenant income or the calculations of at-risk households.
+The Office of Recapitalization or the Multifamily Regional Center/Satellite Office Director or designee will not be responsible for verifying the accuracy of the reported tenant income or the calculations of at-risk households.

 - B. Eligibility Determination.
-After review of the application, and in coordination with HUD Headquarters to verify eligibility, the Multifamily Regional Center/Satellite Office Director or designee will: - 1.
-Advise the owner to modify its request to meet the requirements of this Notice; - 2.
+After review of the application, and in coordination with HUD Headquarters to verify eligibility, the Office of Recapitalization (for properties with Section 202 Direct Loans), or the Multifamily Regional Center/Satellite Office Director or designee (for all other property types), will: - 1.
+Advise the owner to modify its request to meet the requirements of this notice; - 2.
 Deny any request that fails to meet the above requirements and notify the owner in writing of the denial; or - 3.
-Determine that the request meets the above requirements
+Determine that the request meets the above requirements.